JonStargaryen/protein.modeling.workbench/README.md

 Can be used to compute features describing residues in more detail (e.g. accessible surface area or secondary structure information).

 ## Model
 The model of the application.
-Root element are projects (1 job submitted by the user to the application).
+Root element is a 'Project' (1 job submitted by the user to the application).
 Projects contain proteins which contain chains which contain residues which contain atoms.
 Everything all the way potentially has additional information attached to it.

 ## Model Converter
 Can be used to modify the model and work efficiently/conveniently with it.
 Keywords include:
 #### create
 new model project instances: either by sequence or PDB file
 #### update
-PDB representation of protein and residue objects - each stores its relevant information in a PDB-formatted ATOM record
+PDB representation of protein and residue objects - each stores its relevant information in a PDB-formatted 'ATOM' record
 #### convert
 of 3-letter and 1-letter codes (the model stores 3-letter codes)
 #### get